Nordic Biker War: 1997: Stalemate, ceasefire and peace agreement

 On the orders of the Hells Angels' Oslo chapter president, Torkjell Alsaker, Screwdrivers MC members detonated a thirty-to-fifty kilogram van bomb outside the entrance of the Bandidos' headquarters in Drammen on 4 June 1997, reducing the building to rubble and killing Irene Astrid Bækkevold, a fifty-one-year-old woman who was passing in her car.
 Twenty-two others were injured.
+The bomb had been placed inside a stolen mini-van.
 As with the shooting of Jan Krogh Jensen the previous year, it suspected that the intended target of the blast was Hells Angel-turned-Bandido Michael Garcia Olsen.
 The visiting Olsen and two others fled the burning clubhouse immediately after the explosion.
 The Screwdrivers were granted full membership to the Hells Angels as a result of the attack.
 After a four-and-a-half year investigation, seven men associated with the Hells Angels, including Alsaker, were convicted for their roles in the bombing.

 On 7 June 1997, four Bandidos members were shot outside a restaurant in Liseleje, Denmark.
 Bjørn Gudmandsen was killed and three others were wounded.
 Hells Angels member Vagn Smidt was convicted of murder and three counts of attempted murder, and he was sentenced to life in prison on 20 November 1998.
 The final incident in the biker war took place on 11 June 1997 when a Bandidos clubhouse in Dalby was attacked with a hand grenade.